-If you receive error messages, contact Assistant Program Coordinator Pamela Yaeger at (831) 649-2954 or Pamela.Yaeger@parks.ca.gov at the Mott Training Center to have you added to the system.
+If you receive error messages, contact Assistant Program Coordinator Pamela Yaeger at (831) 649-2954 or Pamela.Yaeger@parks.ca.gov to have you added to the system.

 NOTE: List Ann D. Slaughter as an Additional Approver on your claim